It is a curious fact that the ancestor of the numerous Beekman

 present Wilmington has become almost as distinctive a Quaker town

 as Philadelphia.
-"Thee" and "thou" are frequently heard in the
+"Thee" and "thou" are frequently heard

 streets, and a surprisingly large proportion of the people of